Effective Date: January 1, 2020

 E12.
 Incorporating sound field functional gain testing when fitting osseointegrated and other implantable devices

 E13.
-Conducting individual and/or group hearing aid orientations to ensure that clients/patients can use, manage, and maintain their instruments appropriately
+Conducting individual and/or group hearing aid and wireless technology orientations to ensure that clients/patients can use, manage, and maintain their instruments appropriately

 E14.
 Identifying individuals who are candidates for cochlear implantation and other implantable devices